ikura-hamu/summer-in-japan-is-too-hot-mcp/README.md

 You can connect to this server from MCP clients (such as Claude Desktop) and call the `make_japan_cool` or `shorten_japan_summer` tools.

+## Online server

+HTTP version of this MCP server is running on https://summer-in-japan-is-too-hot-mcp.trap.show/ !

 ## Installation

 ### With Go